CLICK HERE FOR COMPLETE BROADCAST SCHEDULE

 Every week, Jim Stone takes WLNZ listeners on a two hour journey back in time where "Swing Is King" and Big Band means BIG BAND -- with Big Band Swing.
 As a huge fan of swing music, Jim has archived 1000s of exclusive interviews, live recordings, and nostalgic radio and television moments.
 He shares this expansive collection alongside classic swing cuts and artists from the neo-swing movement.
 From Benny Goodman, Glenn Miller, Woody Herman, Count Basie, Louis Prima to Keely Smith, Billie Holiday, Ella Fitzgerald on over to Brian Setzer, Big Bad Voodoo Daddy -- if it swings, it's on Big Band Swing!

 The Blues BeatBack to Top

 The simplicity of blues music with its three-chord progressions and simple structures will never undermine the degree of traditionalism and personal expression at its core.
-Although, the blues has remained the same since its inception, most forms of blues are open to endless improvisations, lyrically and musically.
-Every weeknight from 10p to Midnight, LCC Radio rolls out The Blues Beat with a mix of classics and contemporary favorites.
+Although the blues has remained the same since its inception, most forms of blues are open to endless improvisations, lyrically and musically.
+Every weeknight from 10pm to Midnight, LCC Radio rolls out The Blues Beat with a mix of classic and contemporary favorites.
 We feature a variety of blues music styles while adding a little Michigan spin to it by adding in local music and some flavor from Motown.

 Blues Before SunriseBack to Top